jamboree/co2/README.md

 This allows you specify the behavior of the coroutine when it is cancelled (i.e. when `cancellation_requested()` returns true or coroutine is reset).

+* `bool resume()`

+This is called before the coroutine is resumed, if it returns `false`, the coroutine won't be resumed, instead, the coroutine will be detached.

+* `void suspend()`

+This is called before the coroutine is gonna be suspended, however, it won't be called for `final_suspend`.

 ## Reference

 __Headers__